kolov/doorman/README.md

 Oauth2 authentication and user session middleware for `http4s`.

-User authentication and user tracking are two orthogonal concerns that often appear close to each other and need to be hanndled together.
-This tiny library offers help with both.
+User authentication and user tracking are two orthogonal concerns that often need to be handled together.
+This tiny library offers help with both concerns.

 # Usage